Malaysia's jailed opposition icon to make spectacular return

 His daughter, lawmaker Nurul Izzah Anwar, said the Pardons Board will meet on Wednesday, after which Anwar is expected to be released.
 She said the full pardon for her father, who is now in a hospital recovering from shoulder surgery, was sought due to a "miscarriage of justice."

-Before he could become prime minister, Anwar must first contest a by-election to become a member of parliament.
-His wife Wan Azizah Wan Ismail, who heads Anwar's party, is currently the new deputy prime minister.
-Wan Azizah has said time is need for the country's "healing process" after the first transition of power in six decades and that Anwar needs to recover fully from recent surgery before jumping back to politics
+Before he can become prime minister, Anwar must first contest a by-election to become a member of parliament.
+His wife, Wan Azizah Wan Ismail, who heads Anwar's party, is currently the new deputy prime minister.
+Wan Azizah has said time is need for the country's "healing process" after the first transition of power in six decades, and that Anwar needs to recover fully from recent surgery before jumping back to politics.

-Analysts said tensions in the new government are possible due to the dominance of the two leaders - Mahathir is the chairman of the alliance and Anwar is its de facto leader.
+Analysts say tensions in the new government are possible due to the dominance of the two leaders - Mahathir is the chairman of the alliance and Anwar is its de facto leader.

 Cracks have already emerged, with officials from Anwar's party alleging that Mahathir bulldozed the announcement of three top Cabinet posts.
 Mahathir on Saturday named the finance, home affairs and defense ministers, who are leaders in his four-party alliance.
 He was initially supposed to name 10 ministers but appeared to have been stalled by horse-trading over positions.

-The two leaders played down the rift after a meeting Saturday at the hospital.
-Anwar in a statement Sunday reiterated his party's support for Mahathir's leadership but called for decisions to be made jointly.
+The two leaders played down the rift after a meeting Saturday at the hospital where Anwar was recovering from surgery.
+In a statement Sunday, Anwar reiterated his party's support for Mahathir's leadership but called for decisions to be made jointly.

 Mahathir said it would be difficult to achieve consensus and any decisions will be based on the voice of the majority.
-On Monday, the nonagenarian said he will meet party leaders again to discuss the Cabinet formation but reiterated in clear terms that as prime minister, he will make the final decision, a statement which could make his relationship with Anwar uneasy.
+On Monday, he said he would meet party leaders again to discuss the Cabinet formation but reiterated in clear terms that as prime minister, he will make the final decision, a statement that could make his relationship with Anwar uneasy.

 "The Anwar and Mahathir relationship will be a challenge to navigate as trust, ambition and priorities will be likely problem areas," said Welsh, a Southeast Asia expert who was in Malaysia to monitor the polls.